Skip to main content

 iOS Configuration

-1. Add GoogleService-Info.plist to ios/Runner/
+1. Add GoogleService-Info.plist to ios/Runner/ (automatically done by FlutterFire CLI)

 2. Enable Push Notifications capability in Xcode